COVID-19 pandemic in Victoria: Second lockdown

 On 19 July, following a "concerning increase in coronavirus cases", Premier Andrews announced that "face coverings" were to be made mandatory in metropolitan Melbourne, and Mitchell Shire.
 This was not enforced until after 11:59 p.m. on Wednesday 22 July to allow the populace time to acquire a face covering.
 In addition, the state of emergency was extended until 16 August 2020.

 From 22 July, as the chance of coronavirus infection remained high in aged care and health care settings, visits were restricted to carers only, and with a limit of one hour per day.

-From 23 July, "face coverings" in metropolitan Melbourne and Mitchell Shire became mandatory whenever residents leave their homes.
-A fine of AUD200 was imposed to those not complying, though medical and other exemptions were allowed, such as not being required for children under 12 years of age.
+From 23 July, "face coverings" in metropolitan Melbourne and Mitchell Shire became mandatory whenever residents left their homes.
+A fine of AUD200 was imposed for those not complying, though medical and other exemptions were allowed, such as not being required for children under 12 years of age.

 On 2 August, a state of disaster was declared and metropolitan Melbourne shifted to Stage 4 restrictions.
 A curfew across Melbourne from 8 p.m. to 5 a.m. was imposed, a 5 km radius restriction was added, and other restrictions that had previously been applied only to selected postcodes were applied to the whole of metropolitan Melbourne.
 A permit system was introduced for any residents that still needed to travel to work outside of their 5 km radius.

 On 6 September (Father's Day), the "Roadmap for Reopening" was announced; a series of four steps towards "COVID Normal" which would begin on 13 September.
 In the "First Step", which applied to metropolitan Victoria, several restrictions were eased, including a reduction of the curfew, some loosening of rules around outdoor exercise and social interactions, the introduction of a "bubble" that allowed single people living alone to nominate one person to be allowed to visit them during the first two steps, and increased limits for weddings, funerals and religious gatherings.
 At the same time, it was announced that regional Victoria would move to the "Second Step", which included a staged return of students to onsite learning as well as the reopening of outdoor public pools and further increases to limits for weddings, funerals and religious gatherings.

 On 18 October 2020, regional Victoria moved to "Step Three", which included the reopening of most businesses to the public, increased seating for hospitality, the allowance of visitors for all residents and the resumption of some indoor sports.
 At the same time, the 5 km limit in metropolitan Victoria was increased to 25 km and the two-hour time limit was removed.
 However, the border between metropolitan and regional Victoria (often referred to as the "ring of steel") was strengthened with extra checkpoints added.